jan-rybizki/Galaxia_wrap/README.md

 ```
 which will run for some time.

-**Start with the tutorial**
+**Start with the notebook**

-Now you can dive into the tutorials which will show you (a) how to create a magnitude limited catalogue and (b) how to input your n-body data to create mock observations.
+Now you can dive into the notebook which will show you (a) how to create a magnitude limited catalogue and (b) how to input your n-body data to create mock observations (not finished yet).

-This tutorial was setup for the Gaia Sprint 2017 [http://gaia.lol/].
+This repository was setup for the Gaia Sprint 2017 [http://gaia.lol/].